cuzv/PhotoBrowser/README.md

 ## How to use

--Like the `UITableView` API, We have `DataSource` an `Delegate` for load data and handle action
+- Like the `UITableView` API, We have `DataSource` an `Delegate` for load data and handle action

--Tell `PhotoBrowser` how many pages would you like to present by conforms protocol `PBViewControllerDataSource` and implement `numberOfPagesInViewController:` selector
+- Tell `PhotoBrowser` how many pages would you like to present by conforms protocol `PBViewControllerDataSource` and implement `numberOfPagesInViewController:` selector

--Optional set the initialize page by invoke `setInitializePageIndex:` method
+- Optional set the initialize page by invoke `setInitializePageIndex:` method

--Use for static Image
+- Use for static Image

   	Conforms protocol `PBViewControllerDataSource` and implement `viewController:imageForPageAtIndex:` selector

--Use for web image
+- Use for web image

 	 Conforms protocol `PBViewControllerDataSource` and implement `viewController:presentImageView:forPageAtIndex:` selector

--Handle action
+- Handle action

 	 Conforms protocol `PBViewControllerDataSource` and implement `viewController:didSingleTapedPageAtIndex:presentedImage:` or `viewController:didLongPressedPageAtIndex:presentedImage:` handle single tap or long press action